tdubrownik/mod_roster_ldap/README.markdown

 * ldap_nameattr: Sets the attribute that sets the user name (displayed in the roster afterwards) (default: cn)
 * group_name: Sets the shared roster name (default: 'Shared roster')
 * refresh_time: Refresh the shared roster every X seconds (default: 60)
+* jid_hostname: Select which source will be used to fill the hostname part of the user JID (default: virtualhost, to use the current virtualhost, may be basedn to use the LDAP basedn or an arbitrary value)

 Example:
 ```lua